Host and guests

 Host Functions

 One way to fulfill imports is providing a host function written in Java.
-Regardless of the source language that originated your Wasm module, it will be able to call this Java function when needed.
+No matter what source language that your Wasm module was written in, it will be able to call this Java function when needed.

-It is called a host function, because it is written in the language of the host (in this case, a JVM).
+It is called a host function because it is executed in the environment of the host (in this case, a JVM).
 As opposed to any other Wasm function, a host function is unrestricted and it may interact with the surrounding environment in any arbitrary way.
-This let you "escape the sandbox".
+This lets you effectively escape the sandbox.
+As a consequence, host functions are a security boundary and need to be implemented carefully if the Wasm code is not trusted.

-If it helps, you can think of host functions as similar to system calls or the standard library in your favorite programming language.
+You can think of host functions as similar to OS system calls or the standard library in your favorite programming language.
 The key difference is that, instead of relying on a default implementation, you use Java to define their behavior and determine what they do.

 curl https://raw.githubusercontent.com/dylibso/chicory/main/wasm-corpus/src/main/resources/compiled/host-function.wat.wasm > logger.wasm